supposedly/joffrey/README.md

 the CLI and making use of default values to 'fill in the gaps'?

 The former is probably the usual way to do things, and any command-line-parsing utility of course allows it by default.
-Kizbra facilitates the latter, too, though.
+Jeffrey facilitates the latter, too, though.
 It has three parts to it:

 - `cli.result`.
-A property of `kizbra.CLI()` objects that, up until `cli.prepare()` is called, only returns default values.
+A property of `jeffrey.CLI()` objects that, up until `cli.prepare()` is called, only returns default values.
 - `cli.prepare()`.
 Prepares this CLI to parse from the command line *rather than* use default values: specifically, causes `cli.result` to call `cli.parse()` the next time it's accessed, returning only those values from then on.
 This method should be called from the main command-line entry point, keeping it untouched if the module is imported.